-Durham College, in collaboration with Ontario Tech University and the Technological University Dublin, is hosting the fourth Higher Education in Transformation Symposium (HEIT 2020) from May 4 to 6, 2020.
-The HEIT Symposium brings together researchers, practitioners, and policy-makers who are working to reinvent and reinvigorate higher education.
+Durham College, in collaboration with Ontario Tech University and Technological University Dublin, is hosting the fourth Higher Education in Transformation Symposium (HEIT 2020) from May 4th to 6th, 2020.
+The HEIT Symposium brings together practitioners, researchers, and policy-makers who are working to reinvent and reinvigorate higher education.

 - Higher education systems and institutions